Pityriasis rosea may be caused by a viral infection.

 The cause of pityriasis rosea is not certain, but an infection with human herpesvirus type 6, 7, or 8 may be involved.
 However, the disorder is not thought to be contagious.
 Pityriasis rosea most commonly occurs in people between the ages of 10 and 35 years.
 Pityriasis rosea affects women more often than men.

-Women who develop pityriasis rosea during pregnancy (especially during the first 15 weeks of gestation) may have a premature Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more or stillborn Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
-Pregnancy complications are problems that occur only during pregnancy.
-They may affect the woman, the fetus, or both and may occur... read more baby.
+Women who develop pityriasis rosea during pregnancy (especially during the first 15 weeks of gestation) may have a premature Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more or stillborn Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
+Stillbirth may result from a problem in the woman, placenta, or fetus.
+Doctors do blood tests to try to identify the cause of a stillbirth... read more baby.

 Pityriasis rosea causes a rose-colored or tan-colored patch of skin about 1 to 4 inches (2 to 10 centimeters) in diameter that doctors call a herald or mother patch.
 The rose or tan color is not as obvious in people with darker skin.
 This round or oval area usually develops on the torso.
 Sometimes the patch appears without any previous symptoms, but some people have a vague feeling of illness, loss of appetite, fever, headache, and sometimes joint pain a few days before the patch appears.